Logical blocks for fault-tolerant topological quantum computation: Simulating logical blocks

 \subsubsection{Simulated logical blocks}

-We simulate the 6-ring fusion network channels for the identity gate, the Hadamard, the phase gate, and the $Z$-type lattice surgery involving a variable number of logical qubits as described in Sec.~\ref{secLogicBlocks}.
+We simulate six-ring fusion networks for the identity gate, the Hadamard, the phase gate, and the $Z$-type lattice surgery involving a variable number of logical qubits as described in Sec.~\ref{secLogicBlocks}.
 We also simulate the bulk fusion network on a cube with periodic boundary directions (i.e., a 3-torus), in order to have a bulk comparison.
-While this block contains no ports nor nontrivial logical correlators, for simulation purposes we may define logical membranes on each of the nontrivial 2-cycles of the torus, such that failure is declared for any error spanning a nontrivial 1-cycle of the torus.
+While this block contains no ports nor nontrivial logical correlators, for simulation purposes, we may define logical membranes on each of the nontrivial 2-cycles of the torus, such that failure is declared for any error spanning a nontrivial 1-cycle of the torus.

 For each of these block families, we generate a family of syndrome graphs of varying distance to be used for logical error rate Monte Carlo simulations (involving error sampling and decoding).
 For the purposes of simulation, we assume certain fictitious boundary conditions for the ports where all qubits are perfectly read out (such that errors terminating on ports always generate syndromes).
 This allows logical operators to be noiselessly read out on each port.